armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 Manual or programmatic changes to the HPA configuration file between deployments (for example, changes to the HPA's min/max boundaries) may not be captured during a rollback.

-To use an HPA point to an HPA configuration file that references a Deployment resource in your manifests.
+Point to an HPA configuration file that references a Deployment resource in your manifests.

 > Each Deployment resource can have its own HPA.